Dululu-xy/MD-Diffusion/README.md

 The frame and some code are from [Janspiry/Image-Super-Resolution-via-Iterative-Refinement](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).

+## Dataset
+All the data used in this paper is from [JintaoLee-Roger/SeismicSuperResolution](https://github.com/JintaoLee-Roger/SeismicSuperResolution).

+## Dependencies
+- python 3.7.0
+- torch 1.12.1+cu116
+- numpy 1.21.6

 ## Citation
 If you find this work useful in your research, please consider citing: